Graphic Design for Print Design Vs Web Design – Differences

 Studies have shown that the human brain processes images up to 60,000 times faster when compared to written text.

-This is the primary reason why graphic design has always represented one of the mainstays of any successful marketing strategy.
+This is why graphic design has always represented one of the mainstays of any successful marketing strategy.

 What are the differences between these two approaches?

-This is an important question to ask, as deciding upon which method is the most appropriate is crucial for any business that hopes to take full advantage of the options at its disposal.
+This is an important question, as deciding which method is the most appropriate is crucial for any business that hopes to take full advantage of the options at its disposal.

-Let us examine some interesting disparities between traditional printing and graphic design intended to address elements within a website.
+Let us examine some exciting disparities between traditional printing and graphic design intended to address elements within a website.